NRE/NLE Step 1: Neurology Made Simple – Pass with Precision

 • They don’t work alone — they are part of combination therapy.

-4. For young people Anti-ACh drugs Benztropine, Trihexyphenidyl are given but they have side effects like
+4. For young people Anti-Ach drugs Benztropine, Trihexyphenidyl are given but they have side effects like

 • Dry mouth,